MisterAaronWong/MechaCar_Statistical_Analysis/README.md

 After running a linear regression model on the data, it appears that the variables/coefficents of the vehicle length and the vehicle ground clearance provided non-random amounts of variance to the mpg values in the dataset.
 That is to say, the vehicle length and vehicle ground clearance have a significant impact on miles per gallon on the MechaCar prototype.
 Conversely, the vehicle weight, spoiler angle, and All Wheel Drive (AWD) have p-Values that indicate a random amount of variance with the dataset.

-The p-value (5.35e-11) is less than the significant level of 0.05%.
-Due to this, the slope is not equal to zero and there is sufficent evidence to reject the null hypothesis.
+The p-value is 5.35e-11 (0.0000000000535) and is less than the significant level of 0.05.
+Due to this, the slope is not equal to zero and there is sufficent statistical evidence to reject the null hypothesis.

 The r-squared value of this model is 0.7149.
 This indicates that approximately 72% (if rounded) of all predictions of the mpg of MechaCar prototypes will be correct.